Careers360 Logo

 Answer.
 [D]

 Solution.
-Polynomial : It is an expression of more than two algebraic terms, especially the sum of several terms that contains different powers of the same variable(s).
+Polynomial: It is an expression of more than two algebraic terms, especially the sum of several terms that contain different powers of the same variable(s).

 a = 1, b = –3, c = –10

-put value of a, b and c in equation (*)
+Put values of a, b, and c in equation (*)

-But we can multiply of divide eqn.
-(3) by any real number except 0 and the zeroes remain same.
+But we can multiply or divide equations.
+(3) by any real number except 0, and the zeroes remain the same.

-Hence, there are infinite number of polynomial exist with zeroes –2 and 5.
+Hence, there are an infinite number of polynomials that exist with zeroes 2 and 5.

 Question:5